alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 Last month I gave a talk about PyCon UK about "sans I/O programming".
 This is a style of programming I've been trying to use for a while, and I've found it quite helpful.
-It's not something revolutionary, but a slightly nicer way to write code.
+It's not revolutionary, but it's a nicer way to write code.
-The result is code that's simpler, cleaner, and easier to reuse and test.
+The result is code that's simpler, cleaner, easier to reuse and easier to test.

 This isn't an original idea or term: I first encountered it a couple of years ago while working on the [hyper HTTP/2 library](https://github.com/python-hyper/hyper-h2), and I'm sure the idea is older than that.

-The talk was recorded, and you can watch it [on YouTube](https://www.youtube.com/watch?v=qwTWqy0uPbY)
+The talk was recorded, and you can watch it [on YouTube](https://www.youtube.com/watch?v=qwTWqy0uPbY):

 {% youtube https://www.youtube.com/watch?v=qwTWqy0uPbY %}